 Home / Life Insurance / Articles / Life Insurance For NRI / Understanding NRI Life Insurance Claim Process

-Making a life insurance claim can be challenging for NRI policyholders residing abroad.
-However, insurers today offer simplified claiming with enhanced assistance to families in India to expedite due payouts.
-Understanding the claim procedures, documentation requirements as per policy types, online facilities, and settlement timelines is key.
-A seamless claiming process brings much-needed financial aid to beneficiaries coping with loss, helping them move forward
+Making a Life Insurance claim can be challenging for NRI policyholders abroad.
+However, insurers offer simplified claiming processes and enhanced assistance to families in India for timely payouts.
+Understanding the claim procedures, documentation requirements, online facilities, and settlement timelines is essential.

 Contents

-A life insurance claim is the process through which the policyholder or the policy's beneficiaries formally notify the insurance provider of an event that triggers the policy payout.
-This payout is the assured amount that the insurer is legally bound to transfer to the legitimate beneficiaries upon the occurrence of claim-triggering contingencies.
+A Life Insurance claim is the process through which the policyholder or the policy's beneficiaries formally notify the insurance provider of an event that triggers the policy payout.
+This payout is the assured amount that the insurer is legally bound to transfer to the legitimate beneficiaries.

 This would involve intimating the insurer of the death through a standardised claim form.
-Other mandatory documents like death certificate proofs, medical reports, police reports, etc., would also need to be submitted as part of this claims process.
+Other mandatory documents like death certificate proofs, medical reports, police reports, etc., must also be submitted as part of this claims process.

 The insurer then investigates the cause of death, verifies documents thoroughly, and may interview the claimant before processing the request based on merits.
-Once satisfied, underwriters approve the settlement, and the declared sum assured amount is directly transferred to the claimant's local account generally within 1-2 months, subject to policy T&Cs.
-Reaching out to overseas assistance desks could expedite this process.
+Once satisfied, the settlement is typically made within 1-2 months, subject to policy terms.
+Contacting overseas assistance desks expedites the process.

 NRIs can buy insurance plans like Term, Endowment, and Money-back policies, which cater to their specific needs and provide flexibility and affordability — alongside financial stability in challenging times.

-Choose a sizable life coverage amount as per family income replacement needs
+Choose a sizable life coverage amount based on family income replacement needs.

-Can be customised with premium paying variants as per affordability
+It can be customised with premium paying variants as per affordability.

 Unit Linked Insurance Plans (ULIPs) offer investment and insurance components, allowing policyholders to invest in various funds.

-Investment fund portfolio includes equity, debts, money markets across cap sizes
+The investment fund portfolio includes equity, debts, and money markets across cap sizes.

-Returns directly linked to capital market performance over tenure
+Returns are directly linked to capital market performance over tenure.

-Changing asset allocation between funds allowed to balance risks
+Changing asset allocation between funds allowed for the balance of risks.

 Whole-life policies offer lifetime coverage and may have a monetary value that can be borrowed against or withdrawn.